johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

+Transfuse contains a mapping of Listener type to registration method.
+This allows Transfuse to intellegently register listeners by type depending upon the view referenced.

+Optionally the specific listener type may be specified in the RegisterListner annotation.
+This is useful for listeners that implement multiple types.

 ##### Injection Qualifiers

 There are a number of qualified injections available within the Activity injection graph.
 Each qualifier designates a different source to draw the injection from.